Datoto1205/Rolling/README.md

 ## Skills I obtain through this project

-* Knowledge of several controllers, which included UIViewController, UITabelViewController, MFMailComposeViewController.
+* Knowledge of several controllers, which included UIViewController, UITabelViewController, UICollectionView, MFMailComposeViewController.
 * Knowledge of several components of UIKit, which included UIImageView, UIButton, UILabel, UIText, UISwitch, UIActivityIndicatorView, ScrollView, DatePicker, Segmented Control, and so on.
 * Some knowledge of Mapkit, Notification and GCD.
 * Knowledge of MVC & MVVM structure and object-oriented programming.